businessdatasolutions/whiteboard/README.md

 ## How to Use

-1. **Clone the repository:**
+1. **Clone the Repository:**

-2. **Open the app:**
+2. **Open the App:**

-   Open the `index.html` file in your favorite web browser (Chrome, Firefox, etc.).
-No server is required as the app is entirely client-side.
+   Simply open the `index.html` file in your preferred web browser (Chrome, Firefox, etc.).
+The app runs entirely on the client side—no server setup is required.

 3. **Using the App:**

-   - **Dock & Drag Post-its:**
-     On the right-hand side, you will see the dock with four Post-its in different colors.
-Click and drag a Post-it from the dock onto the canvas.
-When you drag one out, a new Post-it of that color will immediately replace it in the dock.

-   - **Edit Post-its:**
+   - **Post-it Notes:**
-     Click inside a Post-it to edit its content.
-The position pill (showing the relative position on the grid) updates automatically.
+     Drag a Post-it from the right‑hand dock onto the canvas.
+Click inside the Post-it to edit its content, and watch the position pill update automatically.
+To delete a Post-it, click the "×" icon.

-   - **Delete Post-its:**
+   - **Stickers:**
-     A small "×" icon appears in the top left of each used Post-it (unless the Post-it is over the x- or y-axis).
-Click the icon to delete the Post-it.

-   - **Add content to axes:**
+     Drag the numbered sticker from the dock onto the canvas.
+Once placed, the sticker can be moved freely and always stays on top of other elements.
+A new sticker will instantly replace the one you dragged.

+   - **Axes & Grid:**
-     When a Post-it is dragged over one of the axes it changes color and the position pill and the delete icon disappear.
-Use this to add titles and scales to the axes.
+     When a Post-it is moved over an axis, it changes color and the position pill (along with the delete icon) temporarily hides.
+This feature is useful for labeling axes.

    - **Upload Background:**
-     Click the "Upload Background" button in the toolbar to select an image file.
-The image will be applied as the whiteboard background, replacing the default grid.
+     Click the **Upload Background** button, select an image file, and the whiteboard’s background will change from the grid to your chosen image.

    - **Save as PNG:**
-     When you are ready to save your work, click the "Save as PNG" button.
-The whiteboard (with all the Post-its and background) will be captured as a PNG image.
+     When you’re ready to save your work, click the **Save as PNG** button.
+The whiteboard will be captured as a PNG image that you can download and share.

 ## Technologies Used

 - **HTML5** for structure
-- **CSS3** for styling (with Materialize CSS for basic styling)
+- **CSS3** for styling (with Materialize CSS for a modern design)
 - **Vanilla JavaScript** for interactivity
-- **html2canvas** for capturing the whiteboard as a PNG
+- **html2canvas** for capturing the whiteboard as a PNG image

 ## License